gtzjh/mymodels/README.md

 - This software is subject to export control laws and regulations.
 Users are responsible for compliance with all applicable export and import regulations.

+## ⚠️ The Users Should Know

+- This project **is not suitable** for time-series tasks.

 - In this project, the `random_state` is set to `0` for demonstration purposes only.
 Users should try different `random_state` in their actual applications to ensure the robustness of their results.

-- This project **is not suitable** for time-series tasks.

-- The explanation of this project is based on the [SHapley Additive exPlanations (SHAP)](https://shap.readthedocs.io/en/latest/index.html) framework.
-Users are solely responsible for validating the appropriateness of explanation methods for their specific use cases.
-Other explanation methods are comming soon.
+- The explanation in this project is currently based on [SHapley Additive exPlanations (SHAP)](https://shap.readthedocs.io/en/latest/index.html), Other explanation methods are coming soon.

+- Note that explanations may not always be meaningful for real-world tasks, especially after data engineering.
+Users are solely responsible for validating the appropriateness of explanation methods for their specific use cases. **It's strongly recommended to compare the explanation results before and after data engineering**.
-## 🎯 Who is `mymodels` for?

-Scientific researchers or (master/PhD) students seeking to implement interpretable machine learning in their work, but requiring minimal time investment in coding infrastructure. (e.g., the medical students who have to spend most of their time on clinical work).

-The ideal solution for those who want to focus on domain-specific insights rather than practical implementation details.
+- The Partial Dependence Plot (PDP) is not supported for classification tasks currently.

 ## 🤔 Why `mymodels`?